NuclearEngideer/MCChess/README.md

 Ideally, each line should cull itself after a partial depth if the position after some shallow number of moves is very bad.
 Surviving lines could continue to a greater depth and return a stronger move.
 This could be implemented but is currently not.

+Note, this is a semideterministic and pseudorandom code.
+The same human moves with the same board will always yield the same response from the computer at the same move number.
+Hopefully.

 Untested features:
 * Does the computer know how to checkmate?
 Probably not.
 * What happens if the computer gets a checkmate?
 Have not tested that part of the code